Skip to main content

 What is Division 296?

-Division 296 is a new tax measure that imposes an additional 15% tax on superannuation earnings for individuals whose total super balance exceeds $3 million.
-The legislation passed the Australian Senate and takes effect from 1 July 2026, with the first assessments applying to the 2026-27 financial year.
+Division 296 is a new tax on superannuation earnings for individuals with a total super balance (TSB) above $3 million.
+The final legislation passed the Senate on 10 March 2026 and takes effect from 1 July 2026, with the first assessments applying to the 2026-27 financial year.

 How Division 296 is calculated

-The ATO will calculate Division 296 tax using a proportional method:
+The ATO will calculate Division 296 tax using a proportional method on REALISED earnings:

 Strategies to manage Division 296